 Controller: The DualSense did not disappoint

 The DualSense for the PS5 is certainly an upgrade from the DualShock 4 for the PS4.
 The look, the feel, everything about this controller screams upgrade and I love it.
-The DualSense is a shining star in this console launch.
-And, while the controller alone isn’t a good enough reason to splurge on a PS5, it’s a major plus.
+The DualSense is the PS5’s shining star.
+And, while the controller alone isn’t a good enough reason alone to splurge on a PS5, it’s a major plus.

 Looking at the design first, the DualSense is a lot more comfortable to hold.
 I have fairly small hands and the controller still fits comfortably.
 In my first few gaming sessions, my hands cramped up a little bit, but I think that had more to do with me than the controller itself.
 In my past few gaming sessions with the PS5, I haven’t noticed my hands cramping up at all.

-The DualSense is a shining star in this console launch.
+The DualSense is a shining star for the PS5.

 Even if your hands get sweaty during a long gaming session, the texture on the back helps counteract any slippage.
 Speaking of the back, if you look closely at the texture, you’ll see that it’s made up of tiny PlayStation face buttons.